 After you add the SSH key, open the File drop-down menu and click Site Manager.
 The site manager lets you add, remove, and manage servers and devices that you want to connect to using FileZilla.

 Click New Site and enter the name of the Droplet.
 In the protocol field, select SFTP from the drop-down menu.
-In the port field, enter the port you use to connect to the Droplet (port 22 is the default).
-Lastly, in the Logon Type field, select Interactive.
+Enter information for the following fields:

 Once you have entered your settings, click Connect.
 The status field in the top window displays the status of the connection.